Advisory Committees

 Termination

-Unless renewed by appropriate action prior to its expiration, the Advisory Committee for Pharmaceutical Science and Clinical Pharmacology will terminate two years from the date it is filed.
+Unless renewed by appropriate action the Pharmaceutical Science and Clinical Pharmacology Advisory Committee will terminate two years from the date the charter is filed.

 Membership and Designation

-The Committee shall consist of a core of 26 voting members including the Chair.
-Members and the Chair are selected by the Commissioner or designee from among authorities knowledgeable in the fields of pharmaceutical sciences (pharmaceutical manufacturing, bioequivalence research, laboratory analytical techniques, pharmaceutical chemistry, physiochemistry, biochemistry, molecular biology, immunology, microbiology) and clinical pharmacology (dose-response, pharmacokinetics-pharmacodynamics, modeling and simulation, pharmacogenomics, clinical trial design, pediatrics and special populations and innovative methods in drug development), biostatistics, related biomedical and pharmacological specialties, current good manufacturing practices, and quality systems implementation.
-Almost all non-Federal members of this committee serve as Special Government Employees.
-The core of voting members may include two technically qualified members, selected by the Commissioner or designee, who are identified with consumer interests and are recommended by either a consortium of consumer-oriented organizations or other interested persons.
-In addition to the voting members, the Committee may include up to four non-voting members who are identified with industry interests.
+The Committee shall consist of a core of 14 voting members including two Chairpersons.
+Members and the Chairpersons are selected by the Commissioner or designee from among authorities knowledgeable in the fields of pharmaceutical sciences (pharmaceutical manufacturing, bioequivalence research, laboratory analytical techniques, pharmaceutical chemistry, physiochemistry, biochemistry, molecular biology, immunology, microbiology) and clinical pharmacology (dose-response, pharmacokinetics-pharmacodynamics, modeling and simulation, pharmacogenomics, clinical trial design, pediatrics and special populations and innovative methods in drug development), biostatistics, related biomedical and pharmacological specialties, current good manufacturing practices, and quality systems implementation.
+Members will be invited to serve for overlapping terms of up to four years.
+Non-Federal members of this committee will serve as Special Government Employees, representatives or Ex-Officio members.
+Federal members will serve as Regular Government Employees or Ex-Officios.
+The core of voting members may include one technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer-oriented organizations or other interested persons.
+In addition to the voting members, the Committee may include up to three non-voting representative members who are identified with industry interests.
+There may also be an alternate industry representative.

-If functioning as a medical device panel, a non-voting representative of consumer interests and a non-voting representative of industry interests will be included in addition to the voting members.
+If functioning as a medical device panel, an additional non-voting representative member of consumer interests and an additional non-voting representative member of industry interests will be included in addition to the voting members.

 Subcommittee